 Click on the “Ad group ideas” to see what keywords and phrases that your competitors are targeting on their own site.
 This list will provide you with a wealth of long-tail keyword ideas as well as the volume and search demand for each keyword and the competition levels.

 And don’t assume that you should only go for keywords with high search volume because that’s not always the case.
-For instance, a keyword can have a high search volume but not necessarily get high number of clicks.
+For instance, a keyword can have a high search volume but not necessarily get a high number of clicks.
 Examples of this are those queries that when searched will already have an “Answer Box”.
 Even when you rank high in SERPs, it will be pointless as the user will no longer bother clicking your link since the question has already been answered.

 Look for keywords that have a rather low competition with at least 1,000 searches per month.
 These keywords and phrases are worth investing your time and resources in targeting.